 Harvard Medical School Department of Otolaryngology

-Researchers from Massachusetts Eye and Ear/Harvard Medical School explore the biology of hearing at levels ranging from the molecular biology of zebra fish hair cell synapses to speech comprehension in humans.
-Research in the Audiology Department and the Otopathology Laboratory focuses on the connection between cochlear dysfunction, restorative therapies, and hearing abilities in human subjects.
-Research at the Eaton-Peabody Laboratories translates basic research discoveries in the biological bases of hearing into the next generation of restorative therapies for hearing loss.
+Our researchers explore the biology of hearing at levels ranging from the molecular biology of zebra fish hair cell synapses to speech comprehension in humans.
+Research in our Audiology Department and the Otopathology Laboratory focuses on the connection between cochlear dysfunction, restorative therapies, and hearing abilities in human subjects.
+Research in our Eaton-Peabody Laboratories translates basic research discoveries in the biological bases of hearing into the next generation of restorative therapies for hearing loss.

 The research interests of the group span the auditory system, from peripheral to central, from animal model to human patient, from normal to abnormal function, from neurophysiology to behavior and from the molecular and genetic bases of deafness to its treatment via hearing aids and auditory implants, as well as efforts to develop stem cell-based strategies to rebuild the damaged inner ear.
 Most projects involve collaborations among multiple investigators, and most investigators participate in multiple projects.